AlienXAXS/StarRupture-Plugin-BetterDrone/README.md

 | `MaxHeight` | Vertical range in cm (max `100000`) |
 | `MaxRailLength` | Rail length in cm (max `100000`) |

-Changes to the INI are applied live — no restart required.
+Changes are applied live — no restart required.

 ---